 Many investments tend to decrease in value simultaneously during a market crash.
 However, these investments may not do all do so to the same degree – or at the same time.

-Following a market crash, your stock positions are likely worth much less than they were just days ago.
+Following a stock market crash, your investments are likely worth much less than they were just days ago.

 How do you know that your portfolio is out of balance?
 Because your Investment Policy Statement (IPS) says so.